Hermitian and non-Hermitian topology in active matter: Hermitian band topology

 We shall explain the mechanism of the symmetry protection in the quantum spin Hall effect in more detail.
 Using a unitary matrix $T$, the time-reversal symmetry is described as $TH(\mathbf{k})T^{-1}=H^{\ast}(-\mathbf{k})$ with $H(\mathbf{k})$ being the Bloch Hamiltonian.
 If we focus on time-reversal invariant momenta where $\mathbf{k}_{\rm TRIM}$ and $-\mathbf{k}_{\rm TRIM}$ are equivalent in the Brillouin zone, the eigenvalues of $H(\mathbf{k}_{\rm TRIM})$ must be degenerate, which is known as the Kramers degeneracy.
 Thus, dispersions of a pair of gapless edge modes must cross at a time-reversal invariant momentum as shown in Fig.~\ref{Z2protection_fig}, which protects the edge modes from gap opening under continuous deformations of band structures.
 Meanwhile, when the band structures have two pairs of gapless modes, they can open a bandgap at wavenumbers which are variant under the time reversal.
 Therefore, topology of the quantum spin Hall system depends on whether the number of gapless modes is odd or even \cite{Fu2007}.
 This $Z_2$-type classification is different from the topological classification of quantum Hall systems that are simply characterized by the number of gapless modes.

 Topological insulators can be found in one-dimensional systems under another type of symmetry called chiral symmetry (sometimes called sublattice symmetry).
-The Su-Schriefer-Heeger (SSH) model is a prototypical model of such one-dimensional topological insulators, which was originally introduced to explain the electronic properties of polyacetylene \cite{Su1980}.
+The Su-Schriefer-Heeger (SSH) model is a prototypical model of such one-dimensional topological insulators, which was originally introduced to explain the electronic properties of polyacetylene \cite{Su1980} and later used as a platform to study fundamental theories of topological insulators (see Sec.~\ref{sec:4c3} examples of studies in the non-Hermitian topology).
 The model is a lattice model whose Hamiltonian is described as

 where $\rm H.c.$ represents the Hermitian conjugate.
 In general, the chiral symmetry is defined as $\Gamma H({k})\Gamma^{-1} = -H^{\dagger}({k})$ with $H({k})$ being the Bloch Hamiltonian, and $H(k)$ and $\Gamma$ are described under a proper unitary transformation as